-Do you get the ‘winter time blues?’
+Do you get the ‘wintertime blues?’
 You know what I mean.
-That time of year when your garden begins to wind down, and you head indoors with nothing growing and no fresh food for months on end?
+That time of the year when your garden begins to wind down, and you head indoors with nothing growing and no fresh food for months on end?

 You might be thinking, “How am I going to do that?”

-Well, the answer is simple.
+The answer is simple – growing veggies indoors!
 There are certain vegetables you can grow indoors and have fresh veggies all year long.

-Sound interesting to you?
-Great!
+Sounds interesting to you?
+Great.
 Then read on and learn which vegetables are best for your indoor garden.

-Carrots are an easy vegetable to grow inside of a container.
-You’ll just need to make sure that you plant the seeds in a deep enough container for the variety of carrot that you have chosen.
+Carrots are an easy vegetable to grow in a container.
+You just need to make sure you plant the seeds in a deep enough container for the variety of carrots that you have chosen.

-Well, thanks to being able to grow them inside, I don’t have to fret so much over my outdoor beet harvest.
-If you love beets too, then consider adding them to your indoor garden.
+By growing them inside, you don’t have to fret so much over your outdoor beet harvest.
+Consider adding them to your indoor garden.

-So with all of those delicious recipes available, how could you not want to have access to onions all year long?
+So with all of these options available, how could you not want to have access to them all year long?
 Especially homegrown onions that you know exactly what went into them.

-I use a ton of garlic in my house.
-I love cooking with it and not to mention all of the health benefits of garlic as well.
+Garlic can be used in a lot of ways besides cooking with it, and not to mention all of the health benefits of garlic as well.

-So I try to use it as much as possible.
-Obviously, you can purchase garlic from a supermarket, but why would you if you have the opportunity to grow it fresh in your own home?
+So try to use it as much as possible.
+Obviously, you can purchase garlic from the supermarket, but why would you if you have the opportunity to grow it fresh in your own home?

-I love fresh herbs.
-They are good for you, make your food taste great, and are super easy to grow indoors and outdoors.
+Fresh herbs are good for you, they make your food taste great, and are super easy to grow indoors and outdoors.

-So if you would like to have a variety of fresh herbs, then don’t fret because the temps turn cold.
+If you would like to have a variety of fresh herbs, then don’t fret because the temps have turned cold.
 Instead, create an indoor herb garden.
 You can grow oregano, basil, chives, cilantro, ginger, mint, and rosemary indoors.

-If you like bacon, lettuce, and tomato sandwiches then you’ll be interested to know that you can grow tomatoes indoors.
-If you like fresh salads, then you’ll be interested to know that you can grow tomatoes indoors.
+If you like bacon, lettuce, and tomato sandwiches, and fresh salads then you might be interested to know that you can grow tomatoes indoors.

 However, smaller tomato varieties are usually what do best when being grown indoors.
 So keep that in mind if you decide to add them to your indoor garden.

-So whichever variety of lettuce you decide to grow, just know that there are multiple ways to grow them indoors.
-Now you can enjoy fresh salads year round.
+Whichever variety of lettuce you decide to grow, just know that there are multiple ways to grow them indoors.
+Now you can enjoy fresh salads year-round.

-So if you’d love to have a power vegetable that contains a ton of health benefits, then you might really want to consider growing spinach indoors.
+So if you’d love to have a powerful vegetable that contains a lot of health benefits, then you might really want to consider growing spinach indoors.

-Broccoli is probably one of my favorite vegetables.
-It is heartier so it handles temperature variations a little better than some other vegetables might.
+Broccoli is a good source of fiber and protein, not to mention it handles temperature variations a little better than some other vegetables might.

 Plus, it tastes so good with cheese on it.
-You can also steam it, boil it, or bake it inside a casserole for your enjoyment.
+You can also steam, boil, or bake it inside a casserole for your enjoyment.
 Definitely worth growing your own.

 Ever since cutting carbs has become a huge thing in the health industry, cauliflower has made a huge comeback.
 Were you aware that you can use cauliflower in the place of potatoes?